Aims of our sessions

 - Provider organisations that deliver services in areas where there are particularly vulnerable consumers

 - Consumer groups that advocate for or support those consumers.

 Vulnerable consumers can be found in mental health services, prison health services, dementia units and rest homes, as well as residential facilities where there are people who have an intellectual or learning disability.
 In some cases, consumers who are receiving care and support in their own homes may also be particularly vulnerable.

 In these circumstances, sessions to consumer groups and provider groups on building a “rights safe” partnership, and on effectively raising and resolving complaints, can be especially useful.

 Advocates aim to be influential in shifting the focus of health and disability services towards a consumer-centred approach.
 The education of consumers and providers on the Code of Rights, promoting respectful dealings with all parties, and encouraging an approach that values and recognises complaints as quality-improvement opportunities, are effective ways of achieving this.

-To discuss your needs and to make arrangements with the advocate in your area, please telephone 0800 555 050 or email email@example.com.
+To discuss your needs with the advocate in your area, please telephone 0800 555 050 or email email@example.com.